linorobot/linorobot2_hardware/README.md

 - **K_P, K_I, K_D** - [PID](https://en.wikipedia.org/wiki/PID_controller) constants used to translate the robot's target velocity to motor speed.
 These values would likely work on your build, change these only if you experience jittery motions from the robot or you'd want to fine-tune it further.

-- **MOTOR_MAX_RPM** - Maximum number of rotations your motor can do in a minute specified by the manufacturer.
+- **MOTOR_MAX_RPM** - Motor's maximum number of rotations it can do in a minute specified by the manufacturer.

-- **MOTOR_OPERATING_VOLTAGE** - Operating voltage of the motor specified by the manufacturer.
+- **MOTOR_OPERATING_VOLTAGE** - Motor's operating voltage specified by the manufacturer (usually 5V/6V, 12V, 24V, 48V).
 This parameter is used to calculate the motor encoder's `COUNTS_PER_REV` constant.
 You can ignore this if you're using the manufacturer's specified counts per rev.

 - **MOTOR_POWER_MEASURED_VOLTAGE** - Measured voltage of the motor's power source.
+If you don't have a multimeter, it's best to fully charge your battery and set this parameter to your motor's operating voltage (`MOTOR_OPERATING_VOLTAGE`).
 This parameter is used to calculate the motor encoder's `COUNTS_PER_REV` constant.
 You can ignore this if you're using the manufacturer's specified counts per rev.

 - **COUNTS_PER_REVX** - The total number of pulses the encoder has to read to be considered as one revolution.
 You can either use the manufacturer's specification or the calibrated value in the next step.
 If you're planning to use the calibrated value, ensure that you have defined the correct values for `MOTOR_OPERATING_VOLTAGE` and `MOTOR_POWER_MEASURED_VOLTAGE`.